 Either way, gods that are associated with celestial planets, the sun and moon included, represent our seven chakras.
 In Hindu art, Indra is depicted with a rainbow in the background, another symbol representing the chakras because they share the same colours.

 In later myths, Indra became a storm god and is associated with the Rudras, or Maruts as they are called in the Mahabharata.
-Rain is water which in ancient symbolism is a symbol of fertility as all life comes from water.
+Rain is water which is a symbol of fertility as all life comes from water.
 Indra than has the ability to create.

 But storms are also destructive, and it is the destructive qualities of Indra that we need to invoke in order to destroy the demons that lead us off the path of personal development and keep us rooted in the material world of delusion.
 Our habits, addictions and personality traits cause more damage than good in our lives.

-In some respects, Indra is a reflection of the confidence and courage we need to perform well in the challenges that life presents us.
+In some respects, the symbolic meaning of Indra reminds us of the confidence and courage we need to perform the challenges that life presents us.
 Without these challenges, we cannot progress physically or spiritually.